Study in USA

 Citizens of Countries from EU or EEA | Citizens of Countries from non-EU or non-EEA |

-Allowed to enter France without Visa permits | Need appropriate visa permit to enter France |
+Allowed to enter France without a visa permit | Need an appropriate visa permit to enter France |

-Must directly apply to PR in France if chooses to stay for more than 6 months. | First apply to any of the long stay visas to stay in France for more than 3 months. |
+Must directly apply to PR in France if you choose to stay for more than 6 months. | First, apply for any of the long-stay visas to stay in France for more than 3 months. |

 There is no need to stay for a minimum of 5 years. | Must have completed 5 years of stay in ordinary conditions.
 (Exceptions for married people and people with relatives/family in France) |

-Income proof is not necessary to apply for PR In France after completing 5 years of stay. | Must show proof of income to apply for PR in France after completing five years of stay. |
+Income proof is not necessary to apply for PR in France after completing 5 years of stay. | Must show proof of income to apply for PR in France after completing five years of stay. |

 Can also stay in France for longer periods without a PR permit in France.
-However, no social and healthcare benefits are passed onto such candidates. | Can not stay in France for more than 5 years without applying to PR in France. |
+However, no social and healthcare benefits are passed on to such candidates. | Can not stay in France for more than 5 years without applying for PR in France. |

 For people who have family members with Permanent residence in France, the minimum period of stay to apply for PR is reduced to three years.

-If non-EU/EEA people have completed a 5 year stay in France, their family members or spouse can apply for PR directly.
+If non-EU/EEA people have completed a 5-year stay in France, their family members or spouse can apply for PR directly.
 In case of death or separation, their PR in France will not be affected.

-The minimum period of stay is cut down to 3 years for non-EU/EEA citizens, if they have been married to a French national for three years.
+The minimum period of stay is cut down to 3 years for non-EU/EEA citizens if they have been married to a French national for three years.
 However, completing three years is mandatory.

 Though Permanent residency and citizenship in France share similarities, both are different in terms of length of stay.
 Citizenship in France refers to a lifelong residence permit in France, whereas PR in France for Indians must be renewed every 10 years.
 Both types of residence permits have equal benefits to their holders.